benaug/genotype-SPIM/README.md

 Update: A second G.true sampler was added 11/8/2022.
 It uses less RAM and runs faster.
 This should allow gSPIM to be applied to larger data sets.
 I tested this new G.true sampler in both the single and multisession models with Poisson observation model and sample type covariates.

+Update: Original model structure was not appropriate for SNPs because a true heterozygote cannot have a false allele event as can happen for microsats.
+Further, the dimensions of "theta" can be reduced massively for SNPs when you don't consider locus-level error rates.
+This will use less RAM and run faster.
+I added 2 testscripts set up for SNPs on 6/10/23.

 Final Disclaimer: This is a complex model and the code to format objects for nimble/custom distributions/custom updates etc. are complicated.
 Modify the model at your own risk or alternatively, send me an email and I may have time to assist.